 The infrared way

 To control lights wiressly, we rely on some kind of connectivity standard used in home automation.
 Ranging from newer to older technologies, these standards include Wi-Fi, Bluetooth, Zigbee, Zwave and infrared, besides many others.
-Older/familiar technologies - such as infrared - enable similar results on a more conscious budget.

 Infrared-controlled LED strips (or lights) are easy to find and popular on the market right now.
 They come in different lengths, sold separately or as a kit that includes the remote control and IR receiver that controls the strip.
 The minimum length sold is 1 meter, which can be limiting depending on the tree size, so 2 meters is just sufficient to gorgeously decorate a small tree.
 With the remote control that comes with it, you can manually change the color of the tree, the way the lights blink, add simples effects and so on.
 That can get boring quick…

-widens the possibilities in automation, which include being able to control virtually anything: from Apple TVs to remote-controlled toys.
+An infrared controller widens the possibilities in automation, which include being able to control virtually anything: from Apple TVs to remote-controlled toys.
 Besides that, they can be used with a solid selection of apps and automation systems out there when the holiday season is over.

 Out of the box infrared controllers rely on third-party apps or systems in order to blast commands.
 That’s where Beecon takes place: you can “learn” remote control buttons and save them as commands that are manually or automatically called.
 For instance, you can press the blue button of the LED strip’s remote control and save an action associated with your blue Estimote beacon, repeating the same process with additional beacons of different colors or names.